CluelessCoder73/vdscript_to_llc/README.md

 # vdscript_to_llc
 This script converts VirtualDub or VirtualDub2 .vdscript files into LosslessCut .llc files.
-It is designed to assist users who cut videos using proxy files and want to ensure frame accuracy when applying cuts to the original high-resolution files.
+It is designed to assist users who cut videos using proxy files and want to ensure all frames are kept when applying cuts to the original high-resolution files.
 This script was tested and works with:
 - Python 3.13.2
 - VirtualDub2 (build 44282) .vdscript files
-- LosslessCut 3.64.0
+- LosslessCut 3.65.0

 Features:
 - Convert VirtualDub(.vdscript) cuts into LosslessCut(.llc) format.